WORD OF GOD

 We believe that both the Church and the State are ordained of God – the Church for the eternal salvation of men, and the State for the maintenance of external righteousness and order among men in this world (Matthew 16:16-19; Ephesians 2:8-9, 19-22; Colossians 1:18-24; Acts 2:41-47; Romans 13:1-7; 1 Peter 2:13-14; 1 Timothy 2:2).
 In order that men might be saved, the Church has been commanded to preach the Gospel (Mark 16:15-16; Romans 1:16-17; 10:15,17).
 To maintain civil order and righteousness in this world, civil governments have been given power and responsibility to enact just laws, to punish evildoers (including the use of the death penalty), and to wage just wars (1 Peter 2:13-14; Psalm 82:1-4; Genesis 9:6; Romans 13:3-4).

-We reject as contrary to the Holy Scriptures attempts to mix the powers of the Church and the State; such as, attempting to enforce the practice of any religion with the powers of civil government, or attempting to usurp the powers of civil government by any visible organization of the Church (John 18:11,36; 2 Corinthians 10:4; Ephesians 6:10-18).
+We reject as contrary to the Holy Scriptures attempts to confuse the powers of the Church and the State; such as, attempting to enforce the practice of a particular religion with the powers of civil government, or attempting to usurp the powers of civil government by a visible organization of the Church (John 18:11,36; 2 Corinthians 10:4; Ephesians 6:10-18).

 GOD’S GRACIOUS ELECTION